Salesforce Summer ’25 Release Notes: What’s New & Why You Should Care?

 Introduction

-And nowhere is this more evident than in Salesforce’s Summer ’25 Release.
+Nowhere is this more evident than in Salesforce’s Summer ’25 release.

 With every seasonal release, Salesforce reshapes the CRM landscape, and the Salesforce Summer ’25 release update comes with some incredible new features.

-- Thousands of new features are released every year
+- Thousands of new features released every year

 1. Digital Labor Force (Einstein Copilot+)